BleuLlama/LlamaVampireDrive/README.md

 should be ignored and fail silently.
 Here's a list of all of the commands.

- - ST:key:value  	- Set item (also the response)
+ - ST:key:value  	- Set a setting value (also the response)
- - ST:key		  	- Get item
+ - GT:key		  	- Get a setting value

- - OR:hnd 			- open for read, using handle id
- - OW:hnd			- open for write, using handle id
+ - OP:hnd:fn:mode	- open (fn)filename using mode "r" "w" "a", using handle id
- - OA:hnd			- open for append, using handle id
+ - SK:hnd:pos		- seek to the specified position for the handle id
  - CL:hnd			- close a file, using handle id

  - RH:hnd:nb		- request read of a number of bytes (nb)
  - WH:hnd:nb:hex	- write data to an open file

  - LS:path			- get list of filesystem entries

  - RS:d:t:s			- read sector (drive, track, sector)
  - WS:d:t:s:hex		- write sector (drive, track, sector)

  - CA:filename		- start capture to file
  - CE:				- End capture session

+ - EE:text			- Echo text back to the target

 For set and get, these are the available keys:
- - FN	- filename
  - CD	- current directory
  - TM	- Current time HHMMSSmmm or HHMMSS, 24 hour time
  - DT	- Current date YYYYMMDD
+ - QM	- Quiet Mode (1/0)

 ### FIELD SEPARATOR (one byte: ':')